sibils/sibils-website/docs/collections/sibils_collections.md

 ## BLR / Biodiversity Literature Repository (beta version)

-BLR is a Zenodo community from which we harvest and index the contents into SIBiLS.
+BLR is a Zenodo community (https://zenodo.org/communities/biosyslit/), which is harvested and indexed into SIBiLS.
 It gathers Open Access and restricted access contents, which however can be freely accessed by members of the community.
-Unlike PMC+, which stores JATS XML files, BLR mostly contains PDF, a less FAIR archiving format.
+Unlike PMC+, which stores JATS XML files, BLR mostly contains PDF, a less "FAIR" archiving format, which is transformed into text files at indexing time.

 MEDLINE, PMC+, the Supplemenary Data collection, and BLR are the pillars of Biodiversity PMC, the One Health Library.